Korchy/1d_material_select/README.md

 Select objects that have all material as an active object.

+**Exact Number**

+If "Exact Number" option is on, searching is made for all materials without numeric postfixes (.001).
+Ex: "Material.001", "Material.002" and "Material" will be find in search.

 Blender version
 -
 2.79

 Version history
 -
+1.0.1
+- "Exact Number" functional added

 1.0.0
 - Release